abhishekdhabriya/clientServer/README.md

 "react/jsx-uses-react":"error",
 "react/jsx-uses-vars":"error"
-allows eslint to use react
+allows eslint to understand react

+we need to disable the default eslint validation that comes when we install the eslint extension for the editor. we want visual studio to use our eslint file.